 Reporting Requirements:

-The CSB shall account for and report the receipt and expenditure of these restricted funds separately.in compliance with Section 6 of this Exhibit
+The CSB shall account for and report the receipt and expenditure of these restricted funds separately.

+The Department shall provide the data collection and reporting database, submission due dates, and reporting protocols to the CSB in compliance with Section 6 of this Exhibit.

-The CSB shall adhere to the current Core Services Taxonomy descriptions and classifications of services.
-This information will be reported through the CCS by using Consumer Designation Code 916 code assigned each youth receiving services.
-When the youth is no longer receiving services in the juvenile detention center, the 916 Consumer Designation Code will be closed out.The CSB biennially, shall provide a copy of a signed MOU/MOA or contract to the Department.
+The CSB biennially, shall provide a copy of a signed MOU/MOA or contract to the Department.

 11.7 State Regional Discharge Assistance Program (RDAP - MH Regional DAP)